vaclavhanzl/openfold/README.md

 MSAs and PDB70 template hit files &mdash; under a permissive license.
 Model weights are available via scripts in this repository while the MSAs are hosted by the [Registry of Open Data on AWS (RODA)](https://registry.opendata.aws/openfold).
-Try out running inference for yourself with our [Colab notebook](https://colab.research.google.com/github/aqlaboratory/openfold/blob/main/notebooks/OpenFold.ipynb).
+Try out running inference for yourself with our **(VH's version of)** [Colab notebook](https://colab.research.google.com/github/vaclavhanzl/openfold/blob/main/notebooks/OpenFold.ipynb).

 OpenFold also supports inference using AlphaFold's official parameters, and vice versa (see `scripts/convert_of_weights_to_jax.py`).